We are up 30% since the start and 21% so far this year.

 Laurentiu recommends the higher timeframe charts – such as 4-hour or daily charts; this, as he explains, is because of the effect that multiple news events throughout most days has on the lower (such as 5 minutes) time frame charts.

 Laurentiu teaches reading a chart that is a time frame appropriately above your price action chart.
 For example, He would take the ‘bigger picture’ from the daily chart but use the 4-hour chart for price action set-ups.

-We use (and reading between the lines I think Laurentiu does too because trading is what he does) the 1-hour chart for market cycle and the 5-minute chart for our price action – and we keep a good eye on the news events that can affect us.
+We use (and I think Laurentiu does too) the 30-minute chart for the market cycle and the 5-minute chart for our price action – and we keep an eye on the news events that can affect us.

 As Laurentiu explains: the thing with trading is that all of this is a guide.
-Flexibility based around a solid concept is key.
-It may be the 1-hour chart but on the day it may be the 30-minute chart.
-Price action may be 5-minutes but again this may be from the 15-minute or even the 3-minute chart.
+Flexibility based on a solid concept is vital.
+It may be the 1-hour chart but on the day the 30-minute chart.
+Price action may be 5-minutes, but again the 15-minute or even the 3-minute chart is prefered.
 It’s whatever fits.

 We cannot trade by numbers and be successful, we have to know and understand a lot and, of course, practise a lot – then keep it simple and adapt.